osg-htc/docs/docs/resource-sharing/user-containers.md

 where `<X>` is the total amount of memory (in MB) you want to allow jobs to use.

-The `MEMORY` environment variable will tell HTCondor not to offer more than the given amount of memory to jobs.
+The `MEMORY` environment variable will tell the pilot not to offer more than the given amount of memory to jobs.

 !!! note
     If you requested a specific amount of memory for your SLURM batch job, for example with the `--mem` argument, you should set `MEMORY` to be about 100 MB less than that, for the following reasons:

-    HTCondor will place jobs on hold if they exceed their requested memory, but it may not notice high memory usage immediately.
+    The pilot will place jobs on hold if they exceed their requested memory, but it may not notice high memory usage immediately.
-    In addition, non-job processes (such as HTCondor and crond) also use some amount of memory.
+    In addition, the processes that manage jobs also use some amount of memory.
     Therefore it is important to give the container some extra room.